 APPENDIX C

-DEFINITIONS OF TYPES OF SERVICE
+DEFINITIONS OF TYPES OF SERVICE AND MSIS PROGRAM TYPE CODING

 The following definitions are adaptations of those given in the Code of Federal Regulations (CFR).
 These definitions, although abbreviated, are intended to facilitate the classification of medical care and services for reporting purposes.
 They do not modify any requirements of the Act or supersede in any way the definitions included in the CFR.

+Effective FY 1999, services provided under Family Planning, the Early and Periodic Screening, Diagnosis and Treatment Program (EPSDT), Rural Health Clinics (RHC), Federally Qualified Health Centers (FQHC), Indian Health Facilities, and Home-and-Community-Based Waiver programs will be coded according to the types of services listed below.
+Specific programs with which these services are associated will be identified using the program type coding as defined in Appendix C.1.

+NOTE: For hard-copy 2082 submissions only, continue to report program types listed in Appendix C.1 as types of service.

 1. Unduplicated Total.--Report the unduplicated total of recipients by maintenance assistance status (MAS) and by basis of eligibility (BOE).
 A recipient receiving more than one type of service is reported only once in the unduplicated total.

-2. Inpatient Hospital Services)(See 42 CFR 440.10).--These are services that are:
+2. Inpatient Hospital Services (MSIS Code=01)(See 42 CFR 440.10).--These are services that are:

 o Ordinarily furnished in a hospital for the care and treatment of inpatients;